AriFordsham/GHCWiki/desugared-dictionaries.md

 using (Monoid (+) 0) $ mempty <> 10 <> 12 -- evaluates to 22
 using (Monoid (*) 1) $ mempty <> 10 <> 12 -- evaluates to 120
 ```

-## What this proposal is NOT

-It is not a proposal for local typeclass instances based on type.
-That is, this proposal allows easier access to creating dictionary terms, but not not in types.
-This is basically just removing the need to create identical data structures as a workaround.

-It is not a proposal for any new syntax or runtime behaviour or types.

-## Rationale

-There are several examples where one would like access to desugared typeclass dictionary types.
-For example, creating new instances at runtime like in [ reflection](https://www.fpcomplete.com/user/thoughtpolice/using-reflection#turning-up-the-magic-to-over-9000).
-Indeed, access to dictionary constructors would probably make the reflection package much simpler and less spooky.

-Currently, typeclass dictionary constructors are [ prepended with "D:"](https://github.com/ghc/ghc/blob/4d5f83a8dcf1f1125863a8fb4f847d78766f1617/compiler/basicTypes/OccName.hs#L615), ensuring that no source level Haskell code can access them.

-This proposal is about allowing source level access to the dictionary constructors.
-Note that it is not about local instances: There would be no way to override the type-based dictionary usage, just like the present.

-It would allow, for example, far greater ease of implementation of dictionary-based methods, such as is often needed in constructive category theory.
-Otherwise, it is [ messy as hell](https://hackage.haskell.org/package/data-category-0.6.1/docs/Data-Category-Monoidal.html#t:MonoidObject).
-Additionally, this kept coming up while working on the monoidal category proposal for replacing arrow notation; it was a huge barrier to a nice interface/api.

 ## Implementation